cttdev/motor/README.md

 # motor 🛞
 A custom motor controller design based on the STSPIN32F0.

 The documentation is included to justify and explain design descisions.
+I also tired to make everything general enough that you could spec your own controller with the process I used.

+The schematic needs a few test points and LED's but everything crucial is there.

+Schematic: `MotorController.pdf`

 Documentation:
 1. `specs.ipynb`